 In This Article

-Your gut flora includes both good and bad bacteria.
-An imbalance favoring bad bacteria results in an unhealthy gut.
+Your gut flora or microbiota consists of good and bad bacteria.
+An imbalance favoring bad bacteria results in an unhealthy gut and certain digestive problems.

-Many different things trigger gut flora imbalance.
-Some examples include medications, illness, and eating foods that are bad for your gut.
-This can trigger a variety of symptoms.
+A lot of factors can trigger gut flora imbalance.
+These include medications, illness, and eating foods that are bad for your gut.

-Many of them are digestive, but you can also experience symptoms unrelated to digestive health.
+Many symptoms are related to digestion, such as irritable bowel syndrome, but you can also experience symptoms unrelated to digestive health.

-The gut is important for many reasons.
+The gut is essential for many reasons.
 Your body relies on your digestive tract to:1

-A healthy gut will shown signs and be able to function properly.
+A healthy gut will show positive signs and be able to function correctly.
+You’ll feel better overall—mentally and physically.

 Know Your DNA Reviews